adamtmorgan/client-session/README.md

 2. Be sure `cookie-parser` middleware for Express installed and used on any routes that will be using the session.

 3. Create a `new ClientSession({})` instance from the ClientSession and configure as desired.
 We will name the instance `clientSession` in this documentation.
-The configuration object has two properties: `secret` and `expiresIn`.
+The configuration object has three required properties: `secret` , `expiresIn`, and `restrictIPAccess`.

    1. `secret` is what's used to sign and validate the JWT.
 You can place whatever you want here.
 Keep it in a safe place!